It looks like a plate full of beans and the best seat in the house after I’d trekked four long hours.

 It’s inviting me into their home to have my first cup of coffee in months.
 It shows itself as a bowl of hot soup and a slice of bread when it’s cold outside and I can’t stop shivering… it’s giving up their own beds for me to sleep in for a week as they cram into one room and sleep on the floor.
 Sometimes it’s just saying “hey, come over to our apartment and we’ll cook you some American food.
 We have Netflix, a comfy couch, and good coffee!
 Little taste of home for you.
 It’s the least we can do.”
 Or something as simple as a “girls night” with our Moldovan friends where we were served traditional Moldovan food and laughed together for hours.

-I remember the food that was served to my team and I in Nepal by a family living in utter poverty.
+I remember the food that was served to my team in Nepal by a family living in utter poverty.
 “No, don’t serve me…”, I thought to myself.
 “You need this way more than I do, I’ll be fine“.
 I couldn’t fathom the joy that it brought to others to serve guests, even when to serve meant that it would cost them.
 Much of the time, I tend to be a person who gives out of my abundance and my convenience rather than out of humble circumstances.
 I truly have meet some incredible people.

 The beginnings of this blog were written while I was in the country of Moldova on my ninth month of the World Race.